IGS/gEAR/tests/README.md

 The paradigm that seems easiest to work with is to use two classes.
 The first class represents the page being tested, including properties to use in testing.
 This class will also contain the code that deals with page navigation and manipulation.
 The second class represents the tests and assertions, and is an extension of the SeleniumBase.BaseCase class.
 Do note that an instance from the second class will be passed to methods in the first class, as that object is the SeleniumBase driver itself.

 For SeleniumBase tests, we will use pytest to run the tests.
 To run these tests, run `pytest <script>`.
 It will run all tests with "test_" as the function name.
 To run in a localhost environment (to test on Docker images), pass in `--data=localhost` as a option after the script name, which gets stored in `SeleniumBase.BaseCase.data`.
+If a test fails, the default tracebacks can be pretty long, so you can also pass in `tb=short`, `tb=line`, or `tb=no` to shorten the traceback or remove it entirely.

 Reference: https://seleniumbase.io/help_docs/syntax_formats/ (see #5)